 Every personality type can shine

-This series about the personality types hopefully shines a positive light on each personality.
-Knowing about personality types can help you understand people’s reactions are based on their personality, not on you.
+This series about the four personality types highlights the positive traits of each personality as well as challenges and areas for growth.
+Knowing about personality types helps you understand people’s reactions based on their personality, not on you.
 By being respectful of that, you can make friends with those who have different personality types and learn so much from them.
 Learning about others can be a joyful experience and learning to get along with them brings even greater joy.
-Play along, and we all benefit.
+When everyone understands everyone else a little bit better, we all benefit.

 Taking it to the next level

 To learn more, check out part two, part three and part four of this series and schedule your own assessment and personalized follow up by clicking here.
 Subscribe to our community to make sure you never miss a thing.
-Join our Facebook and Twitter and to read more, check out my books Everyday Heroes of Motherhood and Happiest Holidays.
+Join the Facebook Group for daily interaction, check out the books Everyday Heroes of Motherhood and Happiest Holidays.
 As always, thanks for reading, thanks for being you and have a great day.